rust-project-primer/book/src/build-system/bazel.md

 ## How does Bazel work?

-When you use Bazel, you declare how your project should be built in `BUILD` files containing a descriptin in the Starlark language, which is similar to Python.
+When you use Bazel, you declare how your project should be built in `BUILD` files containing a description in the Starlark language, which is similar to Python.
 In this language, you define all of the targets and dependencies.
 From this, Bazel builds a graph of all targets and their dependencies.